Benjamin Guggenheim

-Benjamin Guggenheim (October 26, 1865 – April 15, 1912) was an American businessman, who was a wealthy member of the Guggenheim family.
-He was among the most prominent American passengers aboard and perished along with 1,495 others when the ship sank on her maiden voyage.
+Benjamin Guggenheim (October 26, 1865 – April 15, 1912) was an American businessman who was a member of the Guggenheim family.
+He was among the most prominent American passengers aboard the British ocean liner and perished along with 1,495 others when the ship sank on her maiden voyage.

-Early life
+Early life and education

-Guggenheim was born in Philadelphia, Pennsylvania, the fifth of seven sons of the wealthy mining magnate Meyer Guggenheim and Barbara.
-Meyer Guggenheim's parents were Jewish.
-His father was a Swiss Jew born in Lengnau, Aargau, Switzerland, and his mother was a German Jew.
-Meyer Guggenheim met Barbara Meyers (1834–1900), a fellow immigrant on the ship to the United States, and married her four years later around 1852.
+Benjamin Guggenheim was born October 26, 1865, in Philadelphia, Pennsylvania, the fifth of seven sons, to Meyer Guggenheim, a businessman who later became a mining magnate, and Barbara "Babette" Guggenheim (née Meyer; 1834–1900), both being originally from Lengnau, Aargau, Switzerland, having emigrated to Philadelphia in 1847.

+He was of Swiss Jewish descent with his ancestry deeply rooted in the villages of Lengnau and Endingen, Aargau.
+His paternal grandfather, Simon Meyer Guggenheim (1792–1869), a tailor by trade, wanted to marry for a second time, which was not permitted by Swiss authorities as they ruled the family being too poor.
+That was the ultimate reason for emigration.

 Benjamin was the first member of his family to enter an institute of higher learning-he entered Columbia College in 1882, matriculating with the class of 1887.
 However, he found most of his courses boring and dropped out after his second year.
 He also attended the Peirce School of Business (now Peirce College), then one of the most prominent business schools in the country.